Doxuno

 The Contractor agrees to provide the following services to the Client (the "Services"):

-Full-stack software development services for the Client's customer-facing mobile application, including React Native front-end development, Node.js API design, database optimisation (PostgreSQL), automated testing, and CI/CD pipeline configuration.
+Full-stack software development for the Client's customer-facing mobile application, including: React Native front-end implementation, Node.js / NestJS API design, PostgreSQL schema and query optimisation, automated test coverage (Jest + Detox), CI/CD pipeline configuration (GitHub Actions), and fortnightly delivery cadence aligned with the Client's sprint cycle.

-The Contractor shall perform the Services in a professional and workmanlike manner consistent with industry standards applicable in New Zealand.
-The Contractor shall determine the manner and means of performing the Services, subject to the Client's requirements as to the results of the Services.
+The Contractor shall perform the Services in a professional and workmanlike manner consistent with the standards of care, skill and diligence ordinarily exercised by competent practitioners providing comparable services in New Zealand.
+Consistent with the Contractor's status as an independent contractor, the Contractor determines the manner, means and timing of performing the Services, subject only to the Client's reasonable requirements as to the results, deliverables and any agreed milestones.

 2.